How to Get Spray Foam Off Hands: Effective Solutions and Tips

 • Carefully use a plastic scraper to lift the softened foam, starting from the edges and working inward.

-Additional Tips for Optimal Use
+Additional Recommendations for Effective Use

 Alcohol-Based Solutions for Spray Foam Removal